emilyedenza/radarr-ruby/README.md

 - Helps free up disk space.
 - Can reduce local network congestion and CPU/memory load.

+## Getting Started

+1. Ensure you have Ruby installed (tested on 3.0.1).
+2. Clone this repository.
+3. Install dependencies with `bundle` or `bundle install`.
+4. Run `ruby init.rb -s` for Sonarr, or `ruby init.rb -r` for Radarr.
+5. Profit.

 ## How Does It Work?

 1. Asks qBittorrent for its download list.